 Aston Business School: RWAD Project Recruitment Video

-Awareness & Recruitment Video for Syrian Refugee Initiative
+Awareness & Recruitment Video for Syrian Refugee Initiativ

 In early 2019, TINKER TAYLOR was commissioned by long-time client Aston Business School (ABS) to produce a short film about the RWAD Project - an ambitious initiative coordinated by lecturer Muhammad Al-Mahameed.